Etrade ReviewOpen an Account

 E*TRADE has a fairly straight forward commissions structure.
 Full Etrade review commissions breakdown is below.
 Note that Etrade's advanced trader platform, Power Etrade Pro, is free if atleast 30 trades are made each quarter.
 Otherwise the platform can be used for $99 per month (optional).

-Stock Trades - To qualify for the lower per trade rate of $7.99, atleast 150 trades must be made per quarter.
-All trades are otherwise $9.99.
-If making over 1500 trades per quarter, a further discount to $6.99 per trade is offered.
+Stock Trades - All trades are a flat-rate $9.99.
 For broker-assisted trades, add $45 to the total order.
 When trading during pre and post market hours, an ECN fee of $.005 per share is added to the regular commission rate.

 In Q2 2010 Etrade did away with its ill received account service fee of $40 per quarter which, while rare, could be assessed if certain conditions were met.

 Options Trades - When trading options, an options regulatory fee of $0.014 per contract with a $0.04 minimum will apply.

 Mutual Funds - All mutual funds cost $19.99 per trade.
 Additional fees may apply depending on the fund.

 International Trading - Etrade also offers international trading in Canada, France, Germany, Hong Kong, Japan, and the United Kingdom.
 Commissions fees vary according to location.
 Alongside global trading, futures trading, bonds, and mutual funds trading is also available.

 2013 Review Results - ETRADE finished #2 Overall with 4 stars, was awarded Best Client Dashboard (ETRADE 360), Best Smartphone App (ETRADE Mobile), Top 5 for New Investors, and had several 4.5 star ratings as well as Top 10 Category finishes.
 Read the 2013 Broker Review.